-As a landlord there are a number of statutory requirements that you need to comply with.
+As a landlord, there are several statutory requirements that you need to comply with.
+At ESPC Lettings we can help arrange these for you.

 City of Edinburgh: 338579/230/31301